socialgorithm/socialgorithm.github.io/_posts/2017-08-12-socialgorithm-at-shard.md

 ---

-We were invited to participate in [Tech Night London](https://www.facebook.com/media/set/?set=a.1170152843017561.1073741846.701527709880079&type=3), along with [WarwickTECH](https://medium.com/@WarwickTECH) at The Shard in London, in a fantastic event that we were really proud to be a part of.
+We were invited to participate in [Tech Night London](https://www.facebook.com/media/set/?set=a.1170152843017561.1073741846.701527709880079&type=3), along with [WarwickTECH](https://medium.com/@WarwickTECH) at The Shard in London, in a fantastic event that we were really proud to be a part of!

 You can read more about the event itself in [this post by Diana Lee](https://medium.com/@dianaklee/a-new-approach-to-diversity-in-tech-5e5d978198f4) - organiser and She++ Ambassador in the UK.